awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch-Evidently-newfeature.md

    Specify one of the variations to be the default\.
 This is the baseline that the other variations will be compared to, and should be the variation that is being served to your users now\.
 This is also the variation that is served to users who are not added to a launch or experiment for this feature\.

 1. Choose **Sample code**\.
 The code example shows what you need to add to your application to set up the variations and assign user sessions to them\.
-You can choose between JavaScript and Java for the code\.
+You can choose between JavaScript, Java, and Python for the code\.

    You don't need to add the code to your application right now, but you must do so before you start a launch or an experiment\.